 A: You pay only for the resources you use.
 You are billed hourly for your file systems, based on their deployment type (Single-AZ or Multi-AZ), storage type (SSD or HDD), storage capacity (priced per GB-month), throughput capacity (priced per MBps-month), and your level of SSD IOPS above the default 3 IOPS that are included for every GB of SSD storage (priced per IOPS-mo).
 You are billed hourly for your backup storage (priced per GB-month).

 For pricing information, please visit the Amazon FSx pricing page.

 Q: Do your prices include taxes?

 A: Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.

-Q: How am I billed when scaling the storage capacity or throughput capacity of my file system?
+Q: How am I billed when scaling the storage capacity, throughput capacity, SSD IOPS or change a storage type of my file system?